binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter8.md

 Or you can [DIY](http://www.social-engineer.org/wiki/archives/CallerIDspoofing/CallerID-SpoofingWithAsterisk.html) with the likes of [Asterisk](http://www.asterisk.org/get-started), an open source framework providing all the tools anyone would need to spoof caller Ids and much more.
 You will need a VoIP service provider, but you control everything else and all of the information about your targets is in your hands alone.

 If you are planning a phone call, you are going to have to have a pretty solid idea of who your pretext is and know as much as possible about them in order to make your pretext believable.
 This is where you really draw from the reconnaissance as seen in the [Processes and Practises](#process-and-practises-penetration-testing-reconnaissance) chapter.
-It is a good idea to script out the points you (social engineer) want to cover in your phone call.
+It is a good idea to script out the points you (SE) want to cover in your phone call.
 Rehearse the points many times so that they become very natural sounding.
 The more you practise, the easier it will be when you have to deviate (the target will often throw curve balls at you) from your points and come back to them.
 There is no substitute for having as much information as possible on the target and have rehearsed the call many times.

 SMS spoofing can also be very useful.
 Some services can not handle return messages though, unless the attacker has physical access to a phone that would contact the targets phone (as with [flexispy](http://blog.flexispy.com/spoof-sms-powerful-secret-weapon-shouldve-using/)) and can install software on the initiating phone which the attacker can control.

-SMS spoofing was [removed](https://github.com/trustedsec/social-engineer-toolkit/blob/master/readme/CHANGES#L285) from the social engineering toolkit in version 6.0 due to lack of maintenance.
+SMS spoofing was [removed](https://github.com/trustedsec/social-engineer-toolkit/blob/master/readme/CHANGES#L285) from the SE toolkit in version 6.0 due to lack of maintenance.
 I think mainly because it is getting harder to successfully do due to the telecommunication providers clamping down.
 It's still in the SET in Backtrack though.

 ### SMiShing {#people-identify-risks-smishing}
 ![](images/ThreatTags/average-common-easy-moderate.png)